Vestas V236 turbines in an offshore wind farm

 The low-emission steel is based on 100 per cent steel scrap processed in an electric furnace, which in turn is powered by 100 per cent renewable energy.
 This reduces the carbon footprint by 66 per cent compared to heavy steel plates made via a conventional steelmaking route.

-“Steel manufacturing results in around 8 per cent of total global emissions and it is therefore important to secure decarbonization of this sector fast.
-With this project Vattenfall together with our partners sends a clear signal that low emission steel is needed to secure an energy transition in line with the 1,5 degree Celsius trajectory in the Paris Agreement,” says Helle Herk-Hansen, Vice President Environment.
+“Steel manufacturing results in around 8 per cent of total global emissions and it is therefore important to secure decarbonisation of this sector fast.
+With this project Vattenfall together with our partners sends a clear signal that low-emission steel is needed to secure an energy transition in line with the 1,5 degree Celsius trajectory in the Paris Agreement,” says Helle Herk-Hansen, Vice President Environment.

 An important element on Vattenfall’s road to decarbonisation is to have the full value chain perspective.
 Therefore Vattenfall started SCORE, a supplier CO2 reduction project in 2021.
-This project helps Vattenfall actively work towards minimizing the carbon footprints in our supply chain.
-As a result of this work Vattenfall was earlier this year awarded with the Supplier Engagement Leader Award, for a second year straight.
+This project helps Vattenfall work actively towards minimising the carbon footprints in our supply chain.
+As a result of this work, Vattenfall was earlier this year awarded with the Supplier Engagement Leader Award, for a second year straight.
 The Nordlicht projects are good examples of how this important work continues.

 The Nordlicht wind farm area